Skip to content

 Daxx · Artur'In (contractor)

-Started on the Artur'In product through Daxx as a contractor.
-Same platform I later joined directly.
+Started on the Artur'In product through Daxx as a contractor: the same platform I later joined as a full-time employee.

 Jan 2018 – Aug 2018